After the Job Interview: Common Mistakes in Follow-Up MessagesPublié le 27 February 2020

 Don’t Be Too Casual

-Completing a successful job interview is like having a heavy weight lifted off your shoulders, and it presents an opportunity to connect with a hiring manager face-to-face.
+Completing a successful job interview is like having a heavy weight lifted off your shoulders.
 You should maintain a professional attitude at all times, even after the job interview is over.
 When sending your follow-up message, use the same tone that you used in previous communication.
 That means proper spelling and grammar, no abbreviations, “lol”-type words or emoji.
 Even something as simple as including a smiley face emoji has been found to “actually decrease perceptions of competence”.
 You will still be expected to behave professionally if you are hired, so don’t give the hiring manager any reason to think you might adopt an attitude that they consider too casual for the office.

 Don’t Send A Generic Thank You